MUSC Bulletin | College of Nursing

 Learning is an active, life-long process of acquiring and integrating new information and insights that build upon previous knowledge.
 The faculty facilitates learning environments in which students assimilate and apply scientific and humanistic knowledge and experience, and develop self-awareness, self-direction, creativity, and critical thinking.
 Students are accountable and assume responsibility for their own learning by engaging in ongoing independent, self-directed learning.
 The faculty is responsible for providing a respectful environment conducive to learning and to serve as role models of professional nursing practice.
 The faculty believes that collaboration with other health care professionals, consumers, and communities is essential to teaching, learning and providing health care in a changing society.

 Research, a systematic process of creating, evaluating, disseminating, translating, and utilizing knowledge, is critical to the development of nursing as a scientific discipline, and includes clinical research, epidemiology, public health, social science, health systems and outcomes research, and nursing education research.
-Nursing research focuses on "the understanding and easement of the symptoms of acute and chronic illness; prevention or delayed onset of disease or disability, or slowing the progression thereof; finding effective approaches to achieve and sustain optimal health; and, improvement of clinical settings in which care is provided (NINR, 2003)."
+Nursing research develops knowledge to “build the scientific foundation for clinical practice; prevent disease and disability; manage and eliminate symptoms caused by illness and enhance end-of-life palliative care” (NINR, 2015)."
 Nurses may engage in a variety of research approaches within health and human service and human science dimensions.
 The integration of research into practice involves the pursuit of quality improvement in practice to improve health outcomes, the use of evidence-based guidelines and the highest level of evidence, and a systematic approach to evaluate safety, behavior change, and quality of care.
 Research informs practice and practice informs research.

 Nursing practice involves the care of patients, families and communities.
 Additionally, it is the clinical laboratory for student education, faculty enrichment, and clinical research.
 Nursing practice occurs within multiple settings in health care institutions and the community.
 It encompasses the care of individuals, families, groups, and communities across the lifespan.
 Nursing promotes wellness, prevents illness, restores health, and facilitates adaptive coping.
 Professional nurses provide services independently and in teams with other health care providers and consumers of health care.
 Academic faculty practice fosters improvement in information management, synthesis and application of knowledge, evidence-based outcomes and changes in nursing and health care services and policy.